khodosevichlab/knowledge-base/README.md

 ### Not tested

 - [scfind](https://scfind.sanger.ac.uk/): tool from Hemberg lab, which allow to look for markers in the published atlases.
 Should simplify annotation.
+- [SingleR](https://bioconductor.org/packages/devel/bioc/html/SingleR.html): Performs unbiased cell type recognition from single-cell RNA sequencing data, by leveraging reference transcriptomic datasets of pure cell types to infer the cell of origin of each single cell independently.